SuhwanChung/suhwanchung.github.io/_portfolio/Keyword.md

 $$

 where $X_i$ is the lag-embedded matrix for series $i$, and $T$ is the total number of observations in series $i$.
 By stacking the lag-embedded matrices, the cross-series learning method can leverage shared patterns and dependencies across grouped series of interests by learning a single forecasting function using the pooled information.

-*This research will be published as a research paper which is currently under review.
-Once approved, I will share the source code and paper.*